 - Has a limited temperature range

 - Has limited applications in multi-phase fluids

-PART 3: Density measurement
+PART 3: Density measurement using the Coriolis effect

-Got it now?
-If you guessed frequency, kudos to you.
 The drive coil in the Coriolis flow meter makes the measurement tube move at its own frequency, right?
 So when you change the density of the fluid, the resonance frequency of the tube also changes.
 A higher density will reduce it, and a lower density increases it.

 Some brands can measure viscosity.
 Endress+Hauser, for example, has patented technology to do so in the PROMASS I. They call this tech the Torsion Mode Balanced (TMB) system.
 The magic happens using torsional action.
 The middle of the tube has a counter-oscillating mass.
 This motion exerts a shear force on the fluid flowing through the tube.
 The fluid’s viscosity changes the oscillation, and the meter reads this change, calculates it, and converts it into numbers we can read.